-There are several metrics that describe the performance of ads.
-Refer to Basics of SEA to recall the definitions of the different important KPIs.
+There are several metrics describing your ad performance.
+Refer to Basics of SEA to recall the definitions of the various important KPIs.
 In this section, we distinguish between Basic and Advanced Performance Metrics.

 Basic Performance Metrics

 Market metrics are values emerging from the market of paid search.
 They reflect the cost-side of SEA and can be directly influenced by advertisers.
 The table below contains all market metrics and gives exemplary values.

 On the other side business metrics reflect the revenue-side of SEA.
 Advertisers only have limited influence to change them.
 The metrics are strongly tied to the business performance and the portfolio of products.
 During an economic crisis, for example, the market for luxury products may not be influenced while the market for other goods shrinks significantly.
 The table below is an example of business metrics.

 Investment metrics are synthetic indexes for the effectiveness of the marketing investment on search engines.

 Table 3.
 Investment metrics examples

 Simple Scoring Models